 Harry Gordon Selfridge, the wealthy American businessman and owner of the high-class London department store had a voracious passion for gambling, although rather like Andre Citroen he gambled because it was a highly glamorous pastime for the rich and successful in society at that time.

-In January 2013 Selfridge returned to prominence thanks to the ITV show Mr Selfridge.
-The show is based on Selfridge's time in England as he goes about setting up the famous store.
+Selfridge has returned to prominence since 2013 thanks to the ITV show Mr Selfridge.
+The show is based on Selfridge’s time in England as he goes about setting up the famous store.

 If you’re a fan of the show then read on to see how well the dramatization compares to the truth.